 Going back to my roots….
 It’s a project that supports the students to identify and appreciate themselves and their culture within their own family lineage.
-3 stimulating point of discussion toengage your students in search of their roots.
+3 stimulating points of discussion to engage your students in search of their roots.
 More about this project.…

 My Favourite Snack

-This “gourmand” project is created to support schools to share the diversity and the similarities of the different cultures and traditions on the world, focusing specially on the food/snacks.
+This “gourmand” project is created to support schools to share the diversity and the similarities of the different cultures and traditions in the world, focusing especially on the food/snacks.
 So that students will learn more about each other’s favourite food/snacks posting in their pages in Kidspace, pictures, drawings, recipes, Video Messaging/Slide-show.
-As many others Kidlink projects, also this provides a wonderful opportunity to join with friends around the world to be acquainted with recipes of their favourite food and snacks.
+As with many other Kidlink projects, also this provides a wonderful opportunity to join with friends around the world to be acquainted with recipes of their favourite food and snacks.
 More about this project…